HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question3_highlighted.md

 Hi Steve

 This sounds very unpleasant.
-This sounds like one of the times when some basic compassion is allowed no room for manoeuvre within the guidelines.
-I don't know enough about this area to know whether this is the guidelines themselves or on the part of the individual employee here?
+This sounds like one of the times when some basic compassion is allowed no room for manoeuvre within the guidelines. ```I don't know enough about this area to know whether this is the guidelines themselves or on the part of the individual employee here```?

-I hope this isn't too invasive a question, I'm wondering how your control is and whether the need for glucagon to be available could be reduced?
+I hope this isn't too invasive a question, ```I'm wondering how your control is and whether the need for glucagon to be available could be reduced```?

 I had some pretty graphic hypos earlier in my career.
 In my case I was fortunate as I had nurses at my workplace who were able to administer glucagon.
 Luckily this was only only needed once but assistance was needed at other times by other means.